willmendesneto/ngx-skeleton-loader/README.md

 - `''` - _default_: it will use it `''` as appearance.
 At the end, it will render like a line;
 - `line`: it will render like a line.
 This is the same behavior as passing an empty string;
 - `circle`: it will use `circle` as appearance.
 Great for avatar skeletons, for example :);
+- `square`: it will use `square` as appearance and render it appropriately.
+Great for cards and images, for example; It also requires `size` to be passed through the component - `size` has default size of `40px`;
 - `custom-content`: it will NOT add any appearance.
-Great for custom content, such as SVG, internal components and such;
+Great for custom content, such as SVG, internal components and such.
+Although not rendering appearance, animation will be added unless component has `animation="false"` prop;

 ## Animations